Sexually Transmitted Infections

 Sexually Transmitted Infection (STI) Testing

-The Cascade AIDS Project and Washington County Public Health provide testing for persons at risk for sexually transmitted infections (STIs) including chlamydia, gonorrhea, syphilis and HIV.
-No cost testing is available for those who qualify based on the following risks:
+The Cascade AIDS Project and Washington County Public Health provide testing for people at risk for sexually transmitted infections (STIs) including chlamydia, gonorrhea, syphilis and HIV.
+Free testing is available for those who qualify based on the following risks:

 - You are a man who sometimes has sex with men.

-- Your man has sex with other men.
+- Your partner (man) has sex with other men.

 - You have had sex with someone who may be HIV positive.

 - You or your partner have multiple anonymous partners.

 - You or your partner have shared needles.

 - You have traded sex for something you needed or wanted.

 Thursdays, 9:30 a.m. - 5 p.m.
 (By appointment only)